DontPanicO/jwtXploiter/README.md

 ### Who this tool is written for?

-- Web Application Penetration Tester / Bug Bounty Hunters
++ Web Application Penetration Tester / Bug Bounty Hunters

   - This tool has been written with the aim of become a key part of pentesters toolkit.

-- Devs who need to test the secuirty of JWTs used in their applications
++ Devs who need to test the secuirty of JWTs used in their applications

-- CTF Players
++ CTF Players

-- Not For Students
++ Not For Students

   - Since this tool automates lot of stuff, without force the user to know what's happening under the hood, it won't help you to understand the vulnerabilities it exploits.

+### Python cryptography version

++ cryptography >= 3.2.1 is required, since some parameters (expecially the ones related to banckends) has changed from positional to optional.
+Pip, deb and rpm packages handle this by themselves, anyway cloning the repos via git and run ./install.sh, sometimes miss dependencies installation (there is an open issue, cause of that).

 ### To Know